phuse-org/CTDasRDF/doc/MedDRAConversion.md

 # Data Conversion with R

+<font class="warning">NOTE: Current scripts must be updated to account for multi-axiality</font>

 ## Source Files
 MedDRA files supplied as ASCII .asc files by the MSSO are serialized to RDF in the Terse Triple Language (TTL) format.